OGC Op. No. 09-08-01

 The inquirer reports that ABC Insurance Company (“ABC”) intends to create an in-house law firm consisting of employees of ABC to: 1) represent ABC in no-fault and uninsured motorist (“UM”) litigation and arbitration, and 2) represent ABC’s insureds when named as defendants in third-party liability insurance claims.
 The inquirer asks whether the creation of such a firm requires Insurance Department approval.

 Neither the Insurance Law nor regulations promulgated thereunder specifically address the establishment of insurer in-house law firms.
 However, N.Y.
 Ins.
-Law
+Law § 1113(a) (McKinney 2006), which sets forth the kinds of insurance authorized in New York, indirectly authorizes the use of such in-house law firms as follows:

 …In addition to any power specifically conferred by this chapter to engage in any other kind of insurance business than an insurance business, any insurer authorized to do business in this state may engage in other kinds of business to the extent necessarily or properly incidental to the kinds of insurance business it is authorized to do in this state.